peachpiecompiler/peachpie/README.md

 ## How to contribute?
 We can use all the help we can get.
 You can contribute to our repository, spread the word about this project, or give us a small donation to help fund the development.
 If you believe you have valuable knowledge and experience to add to this project, please do not hesitate to contribute to our repo – your help is much appreciated.

 However, please read the [Contribution Guidelines](https://github.com/iolevel/peachpie/blob/master/CONTRIBUTING.md) first and ensure you are following them.
+Also, we kindly ask you to respect our [Code of Conduct](https://github.com/iolevel/peachpie/blob/master/CODE_OF_CONDUCT.md) when posting or interacting with other users.

 ## Providing feedback
 If you found a bug, the easiest way of providing feedback is to post it on [Gitter](https://gitter.im/iolevel/peachpie).
 We will enable the posting of issues on GitHub once the compiler will be in version 1.0.